rrdelaney/reyle/README.md

 - All javascript
 - Autoprefixing
 - Chained selectors
-- Injects CSS into webpage
+- Uses real CSS, either injected or preloaded
-- Works with React!
+- Works with React, both on server and client
+- Built in HMR

 ## How to use